top of page

 About

-We are also investigating the behavioural and neurological effects of microgravity on Astronauts' spatial orientation skills.
+We also investigate the behavioural and neurological effects of microgravity on Astronauts' spatial orientation skills, and the impact of space travel on their brain.
 The study involves testing Astronauts before and after their mission in the International Space Station, and is funded by the Canadian Space Agency.
 Click here to learn more.

-We are interested in investigating human spatial orientation skills throughout the lifespan.
+We are interested in investigating human spatial orientation skills, and their neurological mechanisms, throughout the lifespan.
 As such, we investigate how children develop different orientation skills, and how aging affects those skills.
 We have developed a series of assessment tools for children and adults to evaluate their orientation skills, and created some training program that may target the development (for children) and maintenance (for seniors) of selective orientation skills critical for daily life.

 In addition to healthy controls, we investigate deficit in spatial orientation skills in patients suffering from a variety of acquired brain injuries and neurological conditions; these include children with perinatal strokes, concussion, depression, and adults with brain injuries and neurodegenerative disorders.
 The objective of these studies is to assess the orientation skills affected by a given condition, learn about the neurological mechanisms underlying the ability to orient, and develop training protocols to help people orient better.